verekia/r3f-rpg/README.md

 - Local storage based auth
 - Use rotation/position velocities in camera and controls logic to not be frame dependent.
 - Discord, GitHub auth, password auth, maybe with [Lucia](https://lucia-auth.com/getting-started/) or [Clerk](https://clerk.com/).
 Or try making the Next Auth cookies same site false.
+- Fix Jump that cannot be pressed while holding joysticks.

 - Fix local debugging:

 ## Bugs